Mael-Abgrall/monorepo-template/issues.md

 ## Now

-### Tuesday
+### Thursday

-- upload files
 - parse files

-### Wednesday

 - Index files with a filter on the space and user

-### Thursday

 - Upload folders

+### Friday

 - CI/CD pipelines

-### Friday

 - Branding + split projects
 - Deploy to CF